 I. Goals and Objectives

-The Clinical Ultrasound (CU) Fellowship at the University Of Michigan Department Of Emergency Medicine has been designed to train emergency medicine physicians to become experts in clinical ultrasound and leaders within the field by meeting the following objectives:
+The Advanced Emergency Medicine Ultrasonography (AEMUS) Fellowship at the University of Michigan Department Of Emergency Medicine has been designed to train emergency medicine physicians to become experts in clinical ultrasound and leaders within the field by meeting the following objectives:

 - Competency in the performance and interpretation of bedside ultrasound